kaitlynstrand/project2/README.md

 Put that data into mySQL
+Log in firebase be in a group with your roommates put you in a "house"
+Create chores in database (mySQL)
+Weekly chores set for each group, then users can add new chores Boolean if chore completed or not
-Log in firebase be in a group with your roommates put you in a "house" create chores in database weekly and/or new ones boolean if finished value set to the user inside each chore if other volunteers dont raise hand to get points incentivize by more points can only verify that you completed task if you were the one who volunteered
+The user assigns points inside each chore if other volunteers dont raise hand to get points incentivize by more points can only verify that you completed task if you were the one who volunteered